Getting Started

 • A running MicroStax API (or a managed account)

-• A Blueprint file in YAML or JSON (we'll create one below)
+• A Blueprint file in YAML or JSON (we'll use one below)

 Your First Environment